enoch-sit/proj01_chatbot_edu/week02/code06_project_demo/CHATBOT_API_EXPLORER_WORKSHOP.md

 - Basic knowledge of JSON format
 - Understanding of HTTP requests
 - Familiarity with JavaScript functions
-- Access to at least one API key (OpenAI, Anthropic, etc.) OR a local API endpoint
+- Access to at least one API key (Hugging Face, Grok/X.AI) OR knowledge of the available providers

 ## 🚀 Workshop Exercises